Vyral/douglas-ramos-recruiting/_posts/2019-02-15-a-quick-qa-with-a-mortgage-professional.md

 {% include youtube.html %}

-What can you learn about servicing your own customers and marketing your business from a mortgage professional?
+What can a mortgage professional teach you about servicing your own customers and marketing your business from a mortgage professional?
 Today I’ve brought in loan originator Martin Witzburg for a quick interview so you can find out.&nbsp;

 **For your convenience, I’ve provided timestamps of the video above so you can skip ahead to the section(s) that interest you the most:&nbsp;**